Diligent, Impartial and Transparent Advice Provided By Experts

 - Neroscience. etc.

-These areas are generally considered as life science businesses and can be involved in one or several varying business disciplines such as research and development, product design, manufacture and distribution.
+These areas are generally considered as life sciences and can be involved in one or several varying business disciplines such as research and development, product design, manufacture and distribution.

 Of course, there will be support businesses within this sector, for example lawyers who specialise in Intellectual property, or accountants who are grant and funding experts.